OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/troubleshooting/troubleshooting.md

 A command flagged with red X or yellow warning symbol can be reviewed to determine problems.

 ![ui-warnings](images/ui-with-warnings.png)

 **<p style="text-align: center;">
-GeoProcessor User Interface showing Warning and Failure Indicators
+GeoProcessor User Interface showing Warning and Failure Indicators (<a href="../images/ui-with-warnings.png">see full-size image</a>)
 </p>**

 A command's log can be displayed by mousing over the icon at the left of the commands list or